 Oh, and if you attract hummingbirds that fall in love with your homemade feeder, they will likely return year after year.

-More Activities & Crafts for Kids
+More Bird Activities & Crafts for Kids

 - DIY pine cone bird feeder.